Epson EpiqVision Mini EF21 Projector Review

 LG CineBeam Q

 The LG CineBeam Q is better than the Epson EpiqVision Mini EF21.
 The LG is even more portable due to its smaller size and integrated handle.
-While it's a bit dimmer than the Epson, it compensates with far superior contrast, making it look much better in dark rooms.
+While it's a bit dimmer than the Epson, it makes up for it with far superior contrast, making it look much better in dark rooms.
 Neither projector is a good option for gaming, but if forced against a wall, the LG has slightly faster input lag due to the inclusion of a Game Mode.

 XGIMI Horizon S Max

 The XGIMI Horizon S Max is vastly superior to the Epson EpiqVision Mini EF21.
 The XGIMI is brighter, has far better contrast, is more colorful, and is sharper due to its pixel-shifted image.
 It's also far superior for gaming, as its input lag is low enough for pleasant single-player titles.
-While the Epson has the edge when it comes to portability, mostly due to its smaller size, the XGIMI does have a fully rotating gimbal stand, making it easier to adjust its viewing angle.
+While the Epson has the edge in portability, mostly due to its smaller size, the XGIMI offers a fully rotating gimbal stand, making it easier to adjust the viewing angle.

 Throw Calculator